All You Need To Know For Moving To HTTPS

 To make sure search engine bots do not waste crawl budget, first double check the Server Log Files and find out which URLs have been crawled by each search bot in the last two years (or longer, if possible).
 It will also be helpful to know how often each URL was crawled (to determine priority), but for this process all the URLs are needed anyways.
 Moving forward, this guide primarily focuses on crawl data from Googlebot.

 It may also be necessary to ask the hosting provider of the website for the log files.
 If there are no log files available for the last two years (assuming the website is not brand new), start logging as soon as possible.
 Without log files, the organization will miss out on vital and crucial SEO data, and ignore important analytical business data.

 Assuming the website has one or more XML Sitemaps, and these sitemaps contain all the unique canonicals of the indexable pages of the website,Google Search Console will report how many URL of the XML Sitemaps are currently submitted to Google.
 Download and extract all the unique URL from the XML Sitemaps.

 At this point, there is enough data to determine the next step: How much of the website to move to HTTPS?

 If the site is really big, then another option is on the table.
 This option involves operating two websites next to each other, one on HTTP and one on HTTPS.
-While waiting for a significant number of URLs to be re-crawled, the canonicals are used to move the content.
+While waiting for a significant number of URL to be re-crawled, the canonicals are used to move the content.
 For this to work, website owners are dependent on the website canonicals signals to be trusted by search engines.
 Let's call this scenario 3: "move through canonicals."
-Once adequate number of URLs have been re-crawled, scenario 1 or 2 can be applied to finalize the move to HTTPS.
+Once adequate number of URL have been re-crawled, scenario 1 or 2 can be applied to finalize the move to HTTPS.